- Health & Human Services

 COVID-19 (Coronavirus) Information

 COVID-19, also known as the 2019 Novel Coronavirus or 2019-nCoV, is a new respiratory virus first identified in Wuhan, Hubei Province, China.
-The World Health Organization has now declared Coronavirus a pandemic.
+The World Health Organization declared Coronavirus a pandemic.

 The first Covid-19 case in the United States was confirmed in January, and the first case in Minnesota was confirmed March 6.
-The Minnesota Department of Health (MDH) provides a daily situation update.
+The Minnesota Department of Health (MDH) provides a weekly situation update.

 What is Itasca County’s role in this?